Love by Grace: Chart performance and recognition

 "Love By Grace" debuted at number 28 on the US Adult Contemporary chart on the week of December 9, 2000.
 Seven weeks later, the song rose to its peak position, number 25 on the week of January 27, after spending two weeks at number 27.
 It spent a total of 13 weeks on the chart and finished 95th on its year-end chart.
 In some European countries, the song only managed to reach numbers 59 and 85 in Sweden and Germany, respectively.

-In Brazil, the song experienced a huge exposure after being featured on the 2000s soap opera Laços de Família (English: Family Ties).
+In Brazil, the song became a massive hit after being featured on the 2000 soap opera Laços de Família (English: Family Ties).
 It was the theme of Carolina Dieckmann's character Camila, who discovered she had leukemia throughout the episodes.
 The scene where she shaved her head with the song in the background prompted the song to achieve tremendous success, rising from number 39 to number 2.
 It would later attained the top of the Brazilian charts, where it remained at the top summit for eight consecutive weeks, finishing second in "Brazilian Top 100 Songs" of 2001" and helping the soap opera's soundtrack to increase its sales in 2 million copies, according to APBD.
 Likewise, in Portugal, the song became Fabian's biggest hit, debuting straight at number 3, being also catapulted after the success of the soap opera there.

 The gospel group Anointed covered the song for its 1999 self-titled album.
 Following the success of the song in Brazil, Brazilian singer Marina Elali recorded a Portuguese version of the song in 2005 titled "Só Por Você" (English: Only For You) for her debut studio album.